ashutoshchauhan13/TradeValidator/README.md

 ![image](https://user-images.githubusercontent.com/2109884/147073789-3fd01b42-3fcb-4f12-ba27-b02625105e0a.png)

-**Typical Validation** [Not prefered in this project]
+**Typical Validation** [Not preferred in this project]

 ![image](https://user-images.githubusercontent.com/2109884/147073848-803111bc-b285-4d6f-a71c-768c0707d70b.png)

-**Bean Validation** [Prefered in this project due to securtiy features and advantages it provides]
+**Bean Validation** [Preferred in this project due to security features and advantages it provides]

 ### Complexity of the project [Important to read]

-I found imporant bit is in understanding what to build and strategise it:
+I found important bit is in understanding what to build and strategise it:

-1. **Using Class-level constraints**: Since fields value are dependend on other fields we would leveradge the class-level constraint and field level constraint would not be sufficient.
+1. **Using Class-level constraints**: Since fields value are dependent on other fields we would leverage the class-level constraint and field level constraint would not be sufficient.
 2. **Same endpoint accepting different type of Request Data for trade type**: This adds further complexity in the validation as validation need to be dynamic in nature.
 This is achieved by polymorphism on deserialization using @JsonTypeInfo and @JsonSubTypes with Jackson.
 3. **Non working day and injecting the holidays**: Calculating weekend is super easy but in order to inject the list of holidays we should create a config file and supply it as part of annotation.
 [Please note injecting the holiday part is still a TODO]